1958 - 1964 | 1965 - 1969 | 1970 - 1992

-The Carry On films have a reputation for being sexist and stereotypical and degrading for women.
-However, in an era in which 21st Century Hollywood blockbusters only typically contain one woman per film as the stereotypical helpless damsel in distress, can a series of films featuring a strong female ensemble cast really be considered to be worse?
+The Carry On films were a series of 31 British comedy films made 1958-1992 that epitomises the 'saucy seaside postcard' humour in which men lust over young, attractive women while being married to older, fiercer harridans.
+Although the films have a reputation for being sexist and stereotypical and degrading for women they feature a strong female ensemble cast.
 Do the Carry On films cross the line or is it all innocent innuendo?
 Is the sexism actually in the Carry On films themselves, or in our perception of them?
-Can you measure misogyny?
-Are stereotypes sexist and can a woman be seen as sexy without being a sex object?

 The Bechdel Test

 One established method used to judge whether a film is sexist is the Bechdel Test.
 This asks whether the film involves two or more named female characters1 having a conversation2 together that is not about men.

 The 'named female character' is intended to differentiate between important and background characters.
 As the series refers to both important male and female characters by their title rather than name, 'named character' has here been defined to include titled characters whose title is a mark of respect, such as Matron3 as played by Hattie Jacques and Joan Hickson's 'Sister' in Carry On Nurse.
 People of importance having only titles is not gender-biased as important male characters include the nameless Colonel in Carry On Nurse and the Chief in Carry On Spying.

 So how do the Carry On films do with the test?

 We don't sell toothpaste.